 When people hear the term “eating disorder,” they may commonly associate this phrase with one of the illnesses that is more commonly known, such as Anorexia Nervosa, Bulimia Nervosa, or Binge Eating Disorder.
-However, a lesser known and understood eating disorder is Orthorexia.
+However, Orthorexia is a much lesser known eating disorder making it more difficult to understand Orthorexia.

 The Academy of Nutrition and Dietetics defines Orthorexia as an unhealthy fixation on eating healthy or “pure” foods .
 This disorder is typically characterized by an extreme obsession with avoiding foods perceived to be harmful or unwholesome.
 Literally translating from the Greek to mean “correct diet,” this phrase was first presented by Steven Bratman, M.D. in 1997 to describe this condition that resembles other eating disorders .

-Unlike Anorexia and Bulimia however, Orthorexia differs in that its preoccupations concern the quality of food rather than the quantity of food .
-Another difference between Orthorexia and the more common eating disorders is the underlying motive.
+Unlike Anorexia and Bulimia, however, Orthorexia differs in that its preoccupations concern the quality of food rather than the quantity of food .
+Another difference between Orthorexia and the more common eating disorders is the underlying motive which makes it hard to understand orthorexia.

 For example, Anorexia is characterized by significant weight loss and a fear of weight gain, whereas with Orthorexia, weight loss might not necessarily be the goal but rather the desire to establish feelings of health, cleanliness, and pureness, particularly through their eating habits and food choices.